 He gave a great speech.

-Now we have no appeasement of Iran, and the president got great praise by Benjamin Netanyahu, who frankly everybody within the region is thanking him for taking the lead on it.
+And the president got great praise by Benjamin Netanyahu, who, frankly, everybody within the region is thanking him for taking the lead on it.

-The only thing that the only missing piece of the puzzle is now the House and the Senate, and more the Senate than the House.
+The only thing that the only missing piece of the puzzle is now the House and the Senate and more the Senate than the House.

-I mean, look, you've got to admit when when the House passes 280 bills, and they haven't even been touched by Mitch McConnell and company.
+I mean, look, you've got to admit, when the House passes 280 bills and they haven't even been touched by Mitch McConnell and company, now there are people that have just had it with McConnell, and the number is just growing by the minute.

 And you know what?